jimbomcb/SFM_Rigs/README.md

 Humans:

 * Assassin
-> Features
+  * Features:
     * Support for cloaking.
 When the rig is added to the assassin, there will be a new AssassinCloak controller, allowing you to control the levels of the cloaking through the graph editor.

 *By*